 RIBA International chapters

 RIBA International Chapters support the local architecture community on a voluntary basis.
-The Chapters enable members enhance their sense of belonging, build networks and benefit from locally developed RIBA related services.
+The Chapters enable professionals to enhance their sense of belonging, build networks and benefit from locally developed RIBA related services.

-RIBA International Chapters support international members and international communities in line with the RIBA’s vision to be a ‘global professional membership body driving excellence in architecture’.
-The groups are also an important source of market insight to inform the work of RIBA and, through the RIBA Regional elected representative, help the RIBA Council develop strategy to better support the wider global membership.
+RIBA International Chapters support international communities in line with the RIBA’s vision to be a ‘global professional membership body driving excellence in architecture’.
+The groups are also an important source of market insight to inform the work of RIBA and, through the RIBA Regional elected representative, help the RIBA Council to provide strategic advice and guidance to the Board.

 RIBA International Chapters can apply to the Local Initiative Fund (LIF) on an annual basis to support delivery of member-led activity on the ground.
-LIF applications should meet the aims and objectives of the RIBA and are assessed on criteria set out in the RIBA Volunteer Handbook and approved by RIBA VP Membership.
+LIF applications should meet the aims and objectives of the RIBA and are assessed on criteria set out on this website.

 How to set up a new RIBA International chapter

 To apply to set up a new Chapter there must be a minimum of 50 Chartered members who support the proposals with a group of at least five and no more than eight volunteer members to form an initial steering group.

 Once the 50 signatures have been achieved the Steering Group works closely with their relevant RIBA team to produce an outline activity plan and business case for the Chapter which is submitted for approval to the RIBA Board.